ajnsit/custom-prelude/README.md

-basic-prelude
+custom-prelude
 =============

-An enhanced core prelude, meant for building up more complete preludes on top of.
+An enhanced prelude, serving as a foundation for my projects